Brayden Schager

-Brayden Schager (born August 13, 2003) is an American college football quarterback who played for the Hawaii Rainbow Warriors.
+Brayden Schager (born August 13, 2003) is an American professional football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football for the Hawaii Rainbow Warriors.

 Early life

 Schager was born in Dallas, Texas.
 His father, Scott Schager, was a wrestler at Iowa State.
 Brayden attended Highland Park High School.

-College football
+College career

-Schager enrolled at the University of Hawaii in 2021.
+Schager enrolled at the University of Hawaiʻi at Mānoa in 2021.
 As a freshman, he appeared in six games and was the team's starting quarterback in three of those games, going 2–1, with a key victory over #18 Fresno State.
 As a sophomore in the 2022, he became the team's regular starting quarterback, completing 221 of 400 passes for 2,348 yards and 13 touchdowns.
 He also threw for 306 yards in a 41–34 loss against the Utah State Aggies.

 Schager entered the 2023 season as the team's clear starter at quarterback.
 To end the 2023 season, he had thrown for 3,542 yards, 26 touchdowns and 14 interceptions.
 His season high for passing was 427 yards in a loss to the San Diego State Aztecs, 41–34.
 He entered the transfer portal on December 6, 2023, but withdrew days later.
 It was also announced on December 24 that he would return to play at Hawaii for his senior season.
 In 2024, He threw for 2,591 yards and 19 touchdowns, but had problems with turnovers as he threw 13 interceptions.
 He ran for 4 touchdowns in a 34–13 win over the Nevada Wolf Pack.